VTwin90/VGAME/TESTING.md

 ### Returning User Goals:

-> As a user I want to be able to search or filter games based on custom criteria so that I can find games suited to me.
+> As a user, I want to be able to search or filter games based on custom criteria so that I can find games suited to me.

 Tests Covering story:
 * TC012

-> As a user I want to be able to return to the main site without having to use the browser buttons so that I can easily return to the website if I navigate to a page that does not exist.
+> As a user, I want to be able to return to the main site without having to use the browser buttons so that I can easily return to the website if I navigate to a page that does not exist.

 Tests Covering story:
 * TC018
 * TC019

-> As a user I want to have access to uploaded games from other users.
+> As a user, I want to have access to uploaded games from other users.

 Tests Covering story:
 * TC009
 * TC012

-> As a user I want to be able to login and out of my account.
+> As a user, I want to be able to log in and out of my account.

 Tests Covering story:
 * TC008